RISHOBGHOSH/Statistics/README.md

 The topics covered in this folder include but are not limited to:

-Descriptive statistics
+-Descriptive statistics
-Inferential statistics
+-Inferential statistics
-Probability theory
+-Probability theory
 Hypothesis testing
 Confidence intervals
 Regression analysis